iamnsp97/KPMG_internship/README.md

 ## Future Steps

-I am excited to apply the knowledge and skills acquired during this virtual internship to real-world scenarios.
+I am very excited to apply the knowledge and skills acquired during this virtual internship to real-world scenarios.
 The experience gained in data quality assessment, insights generation, and effective presentation equips me for success in the field of data analytics and consulting.